Rejancortess/Assemby-Guess-The-Word-Game/README.md

 # Assembly Guess The Word Game

-A web app game built mainly with JavaScript.
+A web app game built in React and Vite, primarily using JavaScript.

-## How to Run Locally
+## How to Run Locally (React & Vite)

 1. **Clone the repository:**
    ```bash